Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-08_HowToEnhanceDataGridMenuFilter/Index.md

 ```

 ### Read Data
 Optionally by using the Datagrid's `ReadData` feature this example still holds true, as you hold the filtering state & logic in your own hands.

+You will not be using the `CustomFilter` anymore, but you will be using the `ReadData` together with the filtering state that you've tracked to apply your custom filtering logic.
 Of course you will have to do your own translation in order to make it work with your backend.

 ## Conclusion